Sage-Bionetworks/BridgeJavaSDK/README.md

 ```
 git clone https://github.com/SartoriusEarth/BridgeJavaSDK
 ```
-This will create an exact copy of the repository into a folder called "BridgeJavaSDK" in your current directory.
+This will create an exact copy of the repository into a folder called "BridgeJavaSDK".
+That folder will be placed into your current directory.

 #### Setup Remote Pointing to Official Repo
 Next, we need to setup a shortcut name for the official project, titled `upstream`.
 This can be done by adding a "remote":